mciocchi/atomic_d6/README.md

 Some groups don't like the randomness that the Atomic D6 adds to the game.
 Others might want to substitute their own GM Oracle.
 In that case, they may choose to play without the Atomic D6.

-### Understanding the Atomic D6 in Context with Skill Rolls
+### Understanding the Atomic D6 in Context with Feats

 | **Description:** | **Result:**       |
 |------------------|-------------------|